Trovemaster/TROVE/docs/source/outputs.rst

       Linestrength S(f<-i) [Debye**2], Transition moments [Debye],...

 This section is similar to the transition moment output.
 The symmetries, quantum numbers and energies of the lower and upper states are given along with the transition frequency.
-The intensity is given for the transitions along with the line strength and the Einstein A coefficient (see Chapter theory_).
+The intensity is given for the transitions along with the line strength and the Einstein A coefficient (see Chapter `Theory <https://spectrove.readthedocs.io/en/latest/theory.html>`__).

 Checkpoint File Outputs